 There are many features you can add to your property to entice hummingbirds to visit you when they are on migration, for nesting or just setting up territories.

 We will talk about native plants, efficient water use to support your gardens and best practices for hummingbird feeders.

-We will also cover the less obvious needs of hummingbirds as well such as water and tiny insects as well as how to reduce threats any make your yard safer for hummingbirds and other birds.
+We will also cover the less obvious needs of hummingbirds such as water, tiny insects, how to reduce threats, and make your yard safer for hummingbirds and other birds.